How it began

 Despite all my experience I stood there not knowing what to do while this group of children were going absolutely crazy, at one time telling me to f*** off and throwing shoes around - it was chaos.
 I tried various activities, all to no avail then amazingly with one specific activity (it was Sun Sequence) they were suddenly hooked… and I even got them to do a relaxation.

 The transformation was astounding.
 I came out of there that day, sat in the car and cried tears of joy that I could make such a difference.
-That was a Tuesday Morning in 1999 and I have taught there every Tuesday ever since.
+That was a Tuesday Morning in 1999 and I have taught there every Tuesday right up till 2020.

 I am very proud of that.